Dale274/GPT-3-Recipes-Generator-OpenAI-API-Key/README.md

 Import Google Cloud's Secret Manager to access API Key not exposed in code.
 Run the notebook.
 Enter any list of inredients when prompt box comes up.
 A recipe is generated with your ingredients.
 Enter any new list of ingredients any number of times until you choose end the loop.
+Share the recipes generator with any cook in your family!